-We have evaluated CMM 2018-01 using stochastic projections (incorporating variation in future recruitment), across the SC-agreed assessment grids as used for management advice.
-This evaluation provides an indication of whether the CMM as it currently stands is likely to achieve the objective of paragraphs 12 to 14 in the long-term.
+We have evaluated CMM 2021-01 using stochastic projections (incorporating variation in future recruitment), across the SC-agreed assessment grids as used for management advice.
+This evaluation provides an indication of whether the CMM as it currently stands is likely to achieve the objective of paragraphs 11 to 13 in the long-term.

-The potential long-term performance of CMM 2018-01 for bigeye tuna is moderately influenced by assumed future recruitment levels.
-If recent above-average recruitments continue into the future, all scenarios examined achieve the aims of the CMM, in that spawning biomass is projected to remain above the levels in 2012-2015, although only marginally so for the 'pessimistic' scenario.
+The potential long-term performance of CMM 2021-01 for bigeye tuna is moderately influenced by assumed future recruitment levels.
+If recent above-average recruitments continue into the future, all scenarios examined achieve the aims of the CMM, in that spawning biomass is projected to remain above the levels in 2012-15, although only marginally so for the 'pessimistic' scenario.
 Fishing mortality is projected to remain similar and below F{MSY} , or increase slightly under the 'pessimistic' CMM scenario.
 If lower, longer-term average recruitments continue into the future, spawning biomass depletion worsens relative to recent levels only for the 'pessimistic' CCM scenario, and the future risk of spawning biomass falling below the LRP increases to 5-19%, dependent on the scenario.
 In turn, all three future fishing scenarios imply increases in fishing mortality to be close to F{MSY} , but only the 'pessimistic' scenario exceeded F{MSY} .

-Results for skipjack were consistent across the different CMM 2018-01 scenarios, as overall purse seine effort was assumed to remain constant at 2016-18 average levels, and the impact of any change in proportional longline catch is negligible.
-Under 2016-18 average levels and 'long-term' recruitment, skipjack depletion is projected to stabilise at 43% $SB/SB{F=0}$, slightly lower than levels in 2012-15, while F increases to around 70% F{MSY} .
-There was no risk of breaching the adopted limit reference point, but a 16-18% chance that F could increase above F{MSY} .
+Results for skipjack applying the new 2022 assessment were consistent across the different CMM 2021-01 scenarios.
+Under 2016-18 average levels and 'long-term' recruitment, skipjack depletion is projected to stabilise at 51% $SB{F=0}$, marginally higher than the interim TRP of 50%, while F is projected to be 36-37% F{MSY} .
+There was no risk of breaching the adopted limit reference point, but a 17% chance that F could increase above F{MSY} .

-For yellowfin tuna, results under all scenarios are comparable, with the stock stabilising at 57-59% $SB/SB{F=0}$, and F remaining well below F{MSY} .
+For yellowfin tuna, results under all scenarios are comparable, with the stock stabilising at 57-59% $SB{F=0}$, slightly higher than the 2012-15 levels, and F remaining well below F{MSY} .
 There is no predicted risk of spawning biomass falling below the LRP, or F increasing to levels above F{MSY} .